Dwight Morrow High School

-Dwight Morrow High School is a four-year comprehensive public high school located in Englewood, in Bergen County, New Jersey, United States, operating as part of the Englewood Public School District.
+Dwight Morrow High School is a four-year comprehensive public high school located in Englewood, in Bergen County, in the U.S. state of New Jersey, operating as part of the Englewood Public School District.
 The school also serves students from Englewood Cliffs, who attend as part of a sending/receiving relationship.
 Dwight Morrow high school shares its campus with the Academies at Englewood.

-As of the 2021–22 school year, the school had an enrollment of 1,003 students and 77.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.0:1.
-There were 423 students (42.2% of enrollment) eligible for free lunch and 94 (9.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,078 students and 81.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.3:1.
+There were 567 students (52.6% of enrollment) eligible for free lunch and 126 (11.7% of students) eligible for reduced-cost lunch.

-The Academies at Englewood is a four-year magnet high school sharing the campus that serves students in the ninth through twelfth grades from across Bergen County.
-The program was started by Dr. John Grieco (founder of the Bergen County Academies) serving students in the ninth to twelfth grades in Bergen County.
-The school was initially created in an effort to diversify the Dwight Morrow High School campus by attracting elite students outside the Englewood community to an academically-challenging, high-performing school, and the program was modeled after his Bergen County Academies.
-The school was additionally created to raise the standard of public education in Bergen County, and is now part of the Englewood Public Schools District (formerly part of the Bergen County Technical Schools District).
-Dr. John Grieco also served as the district superintendent during the school's inaugural years.
-Established in 2002, the Academies at Englewood include five professional and academic divisions.
+The Academies at Englewood is a four-year magnet high school established in 2002 that serves students in the ninth through twelfth grades from across Bergen County and shares the campus with Dwight Morrow.
+The program was started by John Grieco (founder of the Bergen County Academies) who was brought in as district superintendent in an effort to diversify the student body at Dwight Morrow High School by attracting "more white and Asian students to the high school" from outside the Englewood community to an academically challenging, high-performing magnet program that was modeled after his Bergen County Academies, with students being admitted on a competitive basis and half coming from outside of the city.